sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
+0.15.0    * remove useless code (readme, description) related to old rules
+          * requirements.txt renamed in tools.txt to store the required tools to run a pipeline.
+          * remove copy_requirements, not used in any pipelines (replaced by code in main.py of the pipelines)
-0.14.1    * remove a print statement
+          * a utility function called getmetadata that returns dictionary with name, version, wrappers version) 0.14.1    * remove a print statement
 0.14.0    * Module now returns the list of requirements.
 SequanaManager
             creates a txt file with all standalones from the requirements.